Omvaidya/Hospital-Management-System-PHP/Readme.txt

 ## Acknowledgments

-- Thanks to the authors of the PHP and CSS libraries used in this project.
+- Thanks to the authors of the libraries and tools used in this project.
-- Special thanks to the contributors and data providers for making this project possible.
+- Special thanks to the data providers for making this project possible.

 Feel free to reach out if you have any questions or need further assistance.
 Happy coding!

 ---

-By following these instructions, you'll be able to set up and run the Hospital Management System, ensuring a seamless management experience for all users.
+By following these instructions, you'll be able to execute the code and utilize the Hospital Management System.